ToshioCP/Gtk4-tutorial/gfm/sec31.md

 - adjustment.
 GtkAdjustment provides the followings.
   - upper and lower: the range of the scale.
   - value: current value of the scale.
 It reflects the value of the scale.
-  - step increment and page increment: When a user press an arrow key or page up/down key, the scale moves by the step increment or page increment respectively.
+  - step increment and page increment: When a user presses an arrow key or page up/down key, the scale moves by the step increment or page increment respectively.
   - page-size: When an adjustment is used with a scale, page-size is zero.
 - digits: The number of decimal places that are displayed in the value.